 The Middle Ear

 Copyright © Nucleus Medical Media, Inc.

 Middle ear infections (otitis media) develop when bacteria or viruses get inside the ear and begin to multiply.
 These bacteria and viruses often enter the body as respiratory or other infections, such as the common cold or a viral sore throat.

 Children are more vulnerable to otitis media than are adults.
-Two reasons for this difference in vulnerability are:
+2 reasons for this difference in vulnerability are:

 What are the risk factors for ear infections?

 Are there screening tests for ear infections?

 How can I reduce my risk of ear infection?

 What questions should I ask my healthcare provider?